Pigmice2733/peregrine-frontend/docs/docs.md

 Getting events will only list TBA events, unless a user is signed in.
 If the user is a super-admin, they will see all events, otherwise they will see all TBA events and additionally all the custom events on their realm.
+No webcasts or schema IDs will be fetched.

 ### Response